Metropoli D20/17 Outdoor Light

 Design by Alberto Meda, Riccardo Sarfatti, Paolo Rizzatto, in 1992.

 Metropoli, "revolutionary within".
 Simple, almost elementary.
 Elegant, positively impeccable.
 This technical step forward can also be seen in the ease of assembly and maintenance of this lamp.
 The wide rear hole allows rapid electrical connection during installation and convenient inspection of the system during operation.
 The diffuser closure system, of the "watch-case" type, facilitates bulb replacement and cleaning of the reflectors.
 From interiors to porticoes or gardens, Metropoli can create a pleasant continuity between the interior and exterior of an architecture.
-This die-cast aluminium lamp with a diffuser made of opal polycarbonate (available only for fluorescent version), provides a pleasant continuity of form between the interior and exterior of constructions.
+This die-cast aluminium lamp with a diffuser made of opal polycarbonate, provides a pleasant continuity of form between the interior and exterior of constructions.

 Fixture can be wall or ceiling mounted in wet applications.